romeomaryns/sprangular/README.md

 ## Changelog

 ### 1.1.7 (19.03.2016)
-* switched to Angular2 beta 11
+* Switched to Angular2 beta 11

 ### 1.1.6 (17.03.2016)
 * Added sourcemaps for css